Simulation-Decomposition/simdec-fi/src/content/posts/monte-carlo-vs-simdec.md

 That is useful, but often incomplete.

-A Monte Carlo histogram tells you **what happened**.
-It usually does not tell you **which combinations of inputs created each region of the distribution**, why peaks appear, or what separates a good outcome from a bad one.
+A Monte Carlo histogram tells you what happened.
+It usually does not tell you which combinations of inputs created each region of the distribution, why peaks appear, or what separates a good outcome from a bad one.

 SimDec adds that missing layer.

 It takes the same simulation output and decomposes the distribution into clear, interpretable scenarios built from ranges of key inputs.
 Instead of staring at a mystery hump in a histogram, you can see which input conditions produced it.

-## In one line

-- **Monte Carlo simulation:** maps uncertainty to an output distribution.
-- **SimDec:** explains that distribution through scenario-based decomposition.

-## What Monte Carlo gives you

 Monte Carlo is strong when you want to: